City Guide for: Enna, Italy

 Day Trips

-Approximately 1 hour 45 minutes by car Taormina is a picturesque hilltop town known for its stunning views of Mount Etna and the Ionian Sea.
-The ancient Greek Theatre is a must-see, offering breathtaking vistas.
-Stroll along the Corso Umberto, the main street, lined with shops, cafes, and restaurants.
+Taormina is a picturesque hilltop town offering breathtaking views of Mount Etna and the Ionian Sea.
+The ancient Greek Theatre is the town's most famous landmark, providing a stunning backdrop for performances.
+Stroll along Corso Umberto, the main street, lined with shops, cafes, and restaurants.
 Relax on the beaches of Isola Bella, a small island connected to the mainland by a narrow strip of sand.

 Travel Time